seanmorris/nynex95/content/hello-world.md

 Users communicating with one instance will be able to communicate with users on all instances, and the need for social networks will hopefully be completely obviated.

-I was originally inspired by Jeff Hunter & JC Stanton's work in linking up `NirvanaNET` BBSs in the 1990s.
+I was originally inspired by Jeff Hunter & JC Stanton's work in linking up the `NirvanaNET` BBSs in the 1990s.